 A significant portion of the increase in Michigan K-12 funding was provided to help districts offset increases in their mandatory payments to the state retirement system.
 That money is essentially handed out by one branch of state government and given right back to another.
 That amount was roughly $440 per student in 2015-16.

 Over the past 15 years, more than 30 states have conducted school finance adequacy studies.
-Of those states, 90% have used multiple methodologies in their studies.
+Of those states, well over 90% have used multiple methodologies in their studies.
 Many states conducted studies multiple times in that period.

 The most frequent weight adjustments found across the country are for additional resources needed to serve special education students, economically disadvantaged students and English Language Learners (ELL).

 Special education weights identified by state adequacy studies are often above 1.0 as a single weight, but are more often divided in levels of severity of need.
 Those range from a 0.5 to 0.99 weight for mild needs, 1.0 to 1.93 for moderate needs and above 3.0 to 8.0 for severe needs.
 The National Association of State Directors of Special Education (NASDSE) reported in 2010 that about half of the states currently use weights for special education funding.
 Most of the other states use a census-based approach versus a headcount approach, which means the state provides a percentage reimbursement or a block grant.